Slabserver/slabserver.github.io/docs/documentation/nexus/hurtin-slabbers/index.md

 ## Saving and Quitting

 You do not need to finish in one session.
-The server will return you.
+The server will remember what level you were on and your time and will put you back at the checkpoint (as if you died).

 ## Extra